The Pizza Project: A Taxonomy of the World's Great Pizza Styles, Great Fun No Matter How You Slice It

 This is a catchall for the creative style of pizza toppings popularized in the 1970s by Ed LaDou who worked with Alice Waters of Chez Panisse in Berkeley and in the 1980s with Wolfgang Puck at Spago in LA.
 They began adorning their disks with organic veggies like arugula, exotic mushrooms including truffles, every cheese you can think of, especially fresh goat cheese, figs and other fruits, poached eggs, and unusual sausages and meats such as smoked salmon.
 LaDou was also a player in the launch of the California Pizza Kitchen chain which spread the gospel nationwide.

 Chefs around the world now put everything you can imagine on their crusts, which can range from thin to thick.
 Among the most popular subspecies are the Barbecue Chicken Pizza with smoked gouda and barbecue sauce; Mexican Pizza with chorizo sausage and jalapeño; and Hawaiian Pizza with ham and pineapple, although some say it started in Germany!

 In recent years fancy contemporary upscale restaurants have begun serving something they call "flatbreads".
 They are a variation on the Designer Pizza with rigid cracker-like unleavened no-yeast crusts that crrrrunch.
-The one at right, from Prasino in LaGrange, IL, is on organic whole wheat crust, and is topped with corn, pesto, caramelized onions, diced tomato, mozz, and is drizzled with balsamic vinegar.
+The one here, from Prasino in LaGrange, IL, is on organic whole wheat crust, and is topped with corn, pesto, caramelized onions, diced tomato, mozz, and is drizzled with balsamic vinegar.